Cuellos Blancos scandal: Initial response

 Due to the scandal over the recordings, on 9 July 2018, the Council of State was summoned.
 The National Council of the Magistracy (CNM) agreed to suspend indefinitely the evaluation processes of judges and prosecutors and its total recognition.
 The Executive Council of the Judiciary announced the declaration of emergency in the judicial district of Callao for 60 calendar days and, later, it was extended to 90 days to the entire national system of the Judicial Power.
 The Government announced the creation of a commission in charge of the "judicial reform".
 On 19 July 2018, the President of the Judiciary, Duberlí Rodríguez, resigned from office.
 Congress declared the CNM in emergency for nine months.
 On 31 July 2018, the Comptroller General of the Republic seized and sealed CNM documentation.
 The Lima Bar Association decided to suspend the tuition of Guido Águila, Julio Gutiérrez, Iván Noguera, César Hinostroza and Gianfranco Paredes Sánchez.
 The Supreme Court declared the Executive Council of the Judiciary in emergency for 10 days.

 The recordings have caused the Public Prosecutor's Office Specialized in Crimes of Corruption of officials to denounce the officials involved in the recordings before the Public Ministry.
 On the part of the Public Ministry, a special team made up of the prosecutors Frank Almanza, Fany Quispe Farfán and Rocío Sánchez Saavedra.
 The Public Ministry reported the filing of a constitutional complaint against the supreme member César Hinostroza and the former CNM advisers Julio Gutiérrez, Guido Águila, Iván Noguera and Orlando Velásquez.

 In the midst of the investigations, the National Council of the Magistracy refused to deliver the documentation required by the anti-corruption prosecutor Norah Córdova.
 For his part, the supreme prosecutor Víctor Raúl Rodríguez Monteza demanded the delivery of the recordings, warning IDL-Reporteros and Panorama that they could be denounced "for the crime of disobedience to the authority".
 Head of the Callao Court, Flor Guerrero, revealed the disappearance of documents in her institution.

+Chávarry incident

 The National Prosecutor, Pedro Chávarry, requested an investigation into "persons involved in the irregular disclosure".
 The recordings involve, in addition to judges, prosecutors, CNM advisers, businessmen, politicians and public officials.
 On July 13, 2018, Justice Minister Salvador Heresi resigned after a broadcast of a recording with conversations with Judge César Hinostroza.
-In Congress, the Ethics Commission approved initiating a preliminary investigation of Congressman Becerril and inquiries into Mauricio Mulder, Salvador Heresi and Villavicencio, implicated and mentioned in the audios.
+The Ethics Commission was then launched by Congress, initiating a preliminary investigation of Congressman Becerril and inquiries into Mauricio Mulder, Salvador Heresi and Villavicencio, implicated and mentioned in the audios.

 On July 19, 2018, a recording was broadcast between Judge Hinostroza and the elected prosecutor of the Nation, Pedro Chávarry.

 Investigations by the Public Prosecutor's Office would find a hierarchal structure in the judicial system; Supreme Court and National Council of Magistracy officials heading the network, staff of the Superior Court of Justice of Callao working under them and finally an external group of businessmen and litigating lawyers.